zhaohuabing/hugo_blog/content/post/2024-09-22-Introducing Envoy Gateway's Gateway API Extensions-en.md

 <center>Envoy Gateway Resources</center>

 > Special thanks to [Erica Hughberg](https://www.linkedin.com/in/ericahughberg) for drwaing this diagram.
 She also created many other amazing visuals to explain complex technical concepts in a simple and intuitive way.
 Follow her on [LinkedIn](https://www.linkedin.com/in/ericahughberg) to see more of her work.

+This article will focus on the custom policy resources provided by Envoy Gateway, as HTTPRoute Filters and Custom Backends are relatively straightforward and self-explanatory.

 Next, let's take a closer look at Envoy Gateway's Gateway API extension features and explore their use cases.